ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

-th'S'TTSiiS h7jrheirTTzone' the action they will perform but before performing *the* action, roll a D6:]
+th'S'TTSiiS h7jrheirTTzone' the action they will perform but before performing *the* action, roll a

--

-- --

-- --

--
+D6:

+---

+---

-[On a roll of 1, this player becomes 'Rooted'.-A Rooted player cannot move from the square they currently occupy for any reason, *voluntarily* or otherwise, until they are Knocked Down or Placed Prone.A Rooted player may perform any action available to them provided they can do so
+On a roll of 1, this player becomes 'Rooted'.-A Rooted player cannot move from the square they currently occupy for any reason, *voluntarily* or otherwise, until they are Knocked Down or Placed Prone.A Rooted player may perform any action available to them provided they can do so